KuabeM/stempel/README.md

 #### `--storage`

-Specifiy a path to the storage file where all work entries are written to.
+Specify a path to the storage file where all work entries are written to.
 The path defaults to `$HOME/.config/stempel.json` and is created on the first invocation of the `start` subcommand.